Penology has been relatively ineffective around the world, crime and recidivism are on the rise in most countries, especially among the elites.

 It is not psychological torture, it is employing an normal mechanism in social organisms to improve civilization.
 As compared to the boredom and social isolation of a prison cell and the danger of modern prisons, the Pilluri ensures frequent stimulating social interaction between the Pilluri Prisoner (PP) and citizen in a safe environment, a social interaction that instructs them and any witnesses about the expectations of society and the effects of their crimes.

 In fact, from the PP’s pov, the Pilluri is certainly superior to other forms of punishment.
 Who can believe the royalty of France would not have chosen to spend the rest of a long life as a PP?
 Who can believe that Dennis Hastert would not have chosen the Pilluri rather than the life sentence he would have gotten in an honest system of Justice, save for his inside knowledge of the Deep Black Swamp and files with a dead man’s switch?
 Even if pride had prevented a good decision, who can not believe that both societies would have had better futures using the Pilluri?
-Neither the royalty nor Hastert would have ever regained the lost power and prestige, and their fortunes would have been seized either way.
+Neither the royalty nor Hastert would have ever regained the lost power and prestige, as once someone has been pissed on by a sufficient number of fellow citizens, that someone is no longer a candidate for leader, and their fortunes would have been seized either way.

 Likewise, from an ordinary citizen’s pov, the Pilluri allows a personally satisfying means of expressing solidarity with law and order in any social context.
 Prison cells are costly and private, they provide individual satisfaction in few contexts for few individuals.
 Worse, we now hear of prisoners in supermax institutions who are re-arrested on the street for other crimes, private prison cells may not be occupied as we think.
 Ineffective as they are, prisons persist because they satisfy our elites, not ordinary citizens.